letuankiet146/demo-spring-boot/README.md

  5.4 Using Oauth2 login<br/>
  5.5 Setting level of role <br/>
  5.6 `@PreAuthorize("hasRole('ADMIN')")` should be placed in Service component<br/>

+6. Configuration property<br>
+ 6.1 Defining the configurationProperty bean which use to get property value from .property and .yml file<br>
+ 6.2 Please add `maven-resources-plugin` while intending to use .propety and .yml at the same time.<br>

 # Run demo
 1. Open terminal
 2. Run `mvnw spring-boot:run`